tinganho/balanced-storage/README.md

 ## Call Paths

 We have so far only considered object having an instant death.
 And this is not so useful.
 What about objects living longer than an instant?
-We want to keep the goal whenever an object has a certian death (given infinite amont of time) the compiler checks will pass.
+We want to keep the goal whenever an object has a certian death (given infinite amount of time) the compiler check will pass.
 Now, this leads us to our next rule:

 ```
 Passing a sub method as an argument to a call expression will balance an add method in current scope.